 Your kidneys become smaller as you age.
 There will be less blood flowing, and the filtration doesn’t happen all that well.
 Toxins and wastes might not be removed efficiently.

 As you age, reduce the intake of nonsteroidal anti-inflammatory medications.
 They can damage your kidneys.

 Stop smoking and let your lungs breathe fresh air

 With age, your lung muscles weaken.
 The best way to preserve your lung function is to not smoke.
 Even secondhand smoke can affect lung function and increase your risk for lung disease.

 Stay fit and take a few minutes each day to engage in deep breathing exercises.
 This will help keep your lungs functioning most efficiently.

-As you grow old, you break down more bones than you build.
 People who smoke and postmenopausal women are at higher risk of bone damage.